 Protect yourself from digital theft

-The wireless RFID signals that your contactless cards emit can be blocked if you keep your credit cards in an anti-radiation cover from RadiCover.
-The special build-in membrane, which also reduces mobile radiation makes sure that the RFID signals cannot enter through the cover and be read by external sources.
-All of RadiCover’s mobile covers have 3 build-in card pockets.
+Our mobile covers have active RFID protection.
+The wireless RFID signals that your card emits can be blocked if you store your cards in one of our anti-radiation covers.
+The special built-in membrane, which also reduces mobile radiation, ensures that the RFID signals are blocked by the cover and thus cannot be read by outsiders.
+Protect yourself, your money, personal information, and your mobile with one of our anti-radiation mobile covers.